lammps/lammps/doc/src/fix_ave_grid.rst

 <restart>`.
 None of the :doc:`fix_modify <fix_modify>` options are
 relevant to this fix.

-This fix computes a global array of values which can be accessed by various :doc:`output commands <Howto_output>`.
-The values can only be accessed on timesteps that are multiples of *Nfreq* since that is when averaging is performed.
-The global array has # of rows = the number of grids *grid* as calculated by the specified :doc:`compute property/grid <compute_property_grid>` command.
-The # of columns = M+1+Nvalues, where M = 1 to 4, depending on whether the optional columns for OrigID and CoordN are used, as explained above.
-Following the optional columns, the next column contains the count of atoms in the grid, and the remaining columns are the Nvalue quantities.
-When the array is accessed with a row I that exceeds the current number of grids, than a 0.0 is returned by the fix instead of an error, since the number of grids can vary as a simulation runs depending on how that value is computed by the compute grid/atom command.
+This fix calculates a per-grid array which has one column for each of the specified input values.
+The units for each column with be in the :doc:`units <units>` for the per-atom or per-grid quantity for the corresponding input value.
+If the fix is used in per-atom mode, it also calculates a per-grid vector with the count of atoms in each grid cell.
+The number of rows in the per-grid array and number of values in the per-grid vector (distributed across all processors) is Nx * Ny * Nz.

+For access by other commands, the name of the single grid produced by this fix is "grid".
+The names of its two per-grid datums are "data" for the per-grid array and "count" for the per-grid vector.
+Both datums can be accessed by various :doc:`output commands
+<Howto_output>`.

-The array values calculated by this fix are treated as "intensive", since they are typically already normalized by the count of atoms in each grid.
+In per-atom mode, the per-grid array values calculated by this fix are treated as "intensive", since they are typically already normalized by the count of atoms in each grid cell.

 No parameter of this fix can be used with the *start/stop* keywords of the :doc:`run <run>` command.
 This fix is not invoked during